artemiscloud/activemq-artemis-operator/docs/quickstart.md

 kubectl create -f deploy/crs/broker_v2alpha1_activemqartemis_cr.yaml
 ```

-at which point you should now see the statefulset 'example-activemqartemis-ss' under Overview in the web console.
+at which point you should now see the statefulset 'ex-aao-ss' under Overview in the web console.

 ```$xslt
-activemqartemis.broker.amq.io "example-activemqartemis" created
+activemqartemis.broker.amq.io "ex-aao" created
 ```

-If you expand the example-activemqartemis-ss statefulset you should see that it has 1 pod running along with two services
+If you expand the ex-aao-ss statefulset you should see that it has 1 pod running along with two services
 under 'Networking'; hs which is short for headless service, and ping.
 The headless service provides access to all protocol
 ports that the broker is listening on.
 The ping service is a service utilized by the brokers for discovery and allows them
 to form a cluster properly within the OpenShift environment.